 - FRS radios have a short range of about two miles and are best suited for occasional leisure travel.

 - On the other hand, GMRS radios need a license from the FRC (Federal Communications Commission).
-Typically, they are more expensive than FSR radios and have at least 15 channels.
+Typically, these hiking radios are more expensive than FRS radios and have at least 15 channels.
 GMRS radios have a more extended range of over 5 miles, some up to 30 miles.

 What to Look for?

-When shopping for walkie-talkies, it is essential to know the difference between a VHR (Very High Frequency) radio and UHF (Ultra High Frequency) radio.
+When shopping for hiking walkie talkies, it is essential to know the difference between a VHR (Very High Frequency) radio and UHF (Ultra High Frequency) radio.

 - Generally, VHF radios operate at 126-174 MHz.